 Some visitors come to Grand Rapids in search of a quick weekend getaway, while others plan a full-length, weeklong vacation in the city.
 No matter how long you plan to stay in Beer City U.S.A., you’ll find that there are plenty of lodging options available.

 Hotels are one of the most popular places to stay in Grand Rapids Michigan, largely because most of the best spots are located in the heart of downtown.
-Business travelers, in particular, appreciate the convenience of staying in one of the city’s hotels.
+Business travelers, in particular, appreciate the convenience of staying in one of the city’s downtown hotels.

 Bed and Breakfasts